-- Baker City Herald email@example.com No limt identified
+- Baker City Herald email@example.com No limit identified

-- La Grande Observer firstname.lastname@example.org No limt identified
+- La Grande Observer firstname.lastname@example.org No limit identified

-- Burns Times Herald email@example.com No limt identified
+- Burns Times Herald email@example.com No limit identified

-Since the Tribune has the lowest LTE word limit, it would simplifying life to target that length and send to the others.
-But the adventurous author can always augment from the Tribune length to embellish points for the other targets having longer limits.
+Since the Medford Mail Tribune has the lowest LTE word limit, it would simplify life to target that length and send to the others even if a greater limit exists.
+But the adventurous author can always augment from the 200 word length to embellish points for the other targets having longer limits if they wish.

 Local Op-Ed / Guest Opinion Column Guidelines:

-In terms of Op-ed policy The Tribune is more restrictive – local authors should focus on local issues; The Ashland Daily Tidings accepts Op-eds from local folks on broader issues.
-Same addresses for the targets works for both LTEs and Op-eds.
-The Guest Column / Op Ed limit is 750 words for both the Tidings and Tribune.
-Those wishing to submit Guest Columns to the Medford Mail Tribune or Ashland Daily Tidings are advised to contact Editorial page editor, Gary Nelson, first to establish that there is interest in the column:
+In terms of Op-ed (=Guest Column) policy The Medford Mail Tribune is more restrictive – local authors should focus on local issues; Since there is no longer an Ashland paper or edition, the Mail Tribune is the only target.
+The Guest Column / Op Ed limit is 750 words.
+Those wishing to submit Guest Columns to the Medford Mail Tribune are advised to contact Editorial page editor, Gary Nelson, beforehand to establish that there is interest in the column:

 If you are interested in guidance with writing or wish more information contact Alan Journet.